 Global Target #3.1.
-80% of countries will have at least one functioning intersectoral programme for brain health promotion and the prevention of neurological disorders across the life course by 2031.
-Indicator-3.1.
+80% of countries will have at least one functioning intersectoral programme for brain health promotion and the prevention of neurological disorders across the life course Indicator-3.1.
 Existence of at least one functioning intersectoral programme for brain health promotion and the prevention of neurological disorders, across the life course.
-Means of verification Inventory of currently implemented and functioning brain health awareness and neurological disorder prevention/risk reduction programme, described project by project, provided by national authority's response.
-Comments/assumptions/rationale Many neurological conditions are preventable, including 25% of the global burden of epilepsy cases.
-Existence of intersectoral brain health promotion and neurological disorder prevention or risk reduction programme in the past year should be reported.
-While programmes can be designed to cover more than one neurological disorder, countries may focus on specific neurological disorders such as epilepsy Programmes should be national and preferably cover both universal, population-level strategies (e.g., mass media campaigns), life course, and those aimed at locally identified vulnerable groups (e.g., socioeconomically disadvantaged individuals, children, older people, people affected by domestic and gender-based violence, people with low educational attainment, ethnic minorities).
+Means of verification Inventory of currently implemented and functioning brain health awareness and neurological disorder prevention/risk reduction campaigns, described project by project, provided by national authority's response.
+Comments/assumptions/ rationale Existence of intersectoral brain health promotion and neurological disorder prevention or risk reduction campaign in the past year.
+Campaigns should be national and preferably cover both universal, population-level strategies (e.g., mass media campaigns), life course, and those aimed at locally identified vulnerable groups (e.g., socioeconomically disadvantaged individuals, children, older people, people affected by domestic and gender-based violence, people with low educational attainment, ethnic minorities).
 Functioning is defined as having the following components: dedicated financial resources, programme management, documented evidence of progress and impact.

-CL 1 III 4 #2.2 Global Target #3.2.
-The global targets relevant for prevention of neurological disorders are achieved, as defined in the: - The NCD-GAP 1 ; - Defeating meningitis by 2030: a global road map 2 ; and - Every newborn: an action plan to end preventable deaths 3 .
+Global Target #3.2.
+The global targets relevant for prevention of neurological disorders are achieved, as defined in the: The NCD-GAP; Defeating meningitis by 2030: a global road map; and Every newborn: an action plan to end preventable deaths.
 Indicator-3.2.
-Relevant indicators as defined in: The NCD-GAP: A 10% relative reduction in prevalence of insufficient physical activity.
+Relevant indicators as defined in: A 10% relative reduction in prevalence of insufficient physical activity.
 At least a 10% relative reduction in the harmful use of alcohol, as appropriate, within the national context.
 A halt in the rise in diabetes and obesity.
 A 25% relative reduction in the prevalence of raised blood pressure or contain the prevalence of raised blood pressure according to national circumstances.
 A 30% relative reduction in prevalence of current tobacco use in persons aged 15+ years.
-Vaccine coverage of the full immunization schedule for Neisseria meningitidis (Nm), Streptococcus pneumoniae (Spn), Haemophilus influenzae type B (Hib) maintained or achieved in all countries.
+Defeating meningitis by 2030: a global road map: Vaccine coverage of the full immunization schedule for Neisseria meningitidis (Nm), Streptococcus pneumoniae (Spn), Haemophilus influenzae type B (Hib) maintained or achieved in all countries.
 Global policies on Nm, Spn, Hi and group B streptococcus (GBS) vaccines updated or developed as new vaccines and evidence become available.
-A training programme on identification, diagnosis, referral and treatment of meningitis, including potential sequelae, established and integrated into existing training in >80% of countries.
+A training programme on identification, diagnosis, referral and treatment of meningitis, including potential sequelae, established and integrated into existing training in &gt;80% of countries.
 Evidence-based guidelines and recommended tools developed on treatment and care of bacterial meningitis and implemented in 80% of countries.
-Community services for people with long-term impairments from meningitis integrated into existing disability inclusion initiatives in >50% of countries.
+Community services for people with long-term impairments from meningitis integrated into existing disability inclusion initiatives in &gt;50% of countries.
 Every newborn: an action plan to end preventable deaths: 95% of women will give birth with a skilled attendant, and every woman and her newborn will receive effective high-quality and respectful care.
 At least 75% of babies who do not breathe spontaneously at birth after thorough drying and stimulation will be resuscitated with bag and mask ventilation; at least 75% of stable preterm newborns or babies weighingless than 2000 g will receive kangaroo mother care and other supportive care; and at least 75% of newborns with possible serious bacterial infection will receive antibiotic therapy.
 90% of women and newborns will receive early postnatal care of high quality within two days of birth.
 Means of verification Reporting to WHO's governing bodies as provided for in the Global action plan for prevention and control of noncommunicable diseases 2013-2030, Defeating meningitis by 2030: a global road map, Every newborn: an action plan to end preventable deaths.